 In the model runs with conventional DH temperatures (i.e. 80 °C forward temperature, 40 °C return temperature and a surplus heat inflow of 80 °C), a single system for providing district heating and cooling (DHC) is no longer energy-efficient in this model setup.
-This is because in the model, it does not make sense to cool the 40 °C warm heating return water down to the required 15 °C inlet temperature of the cooling demand and then heat the same water up again (to 80 °C) when it exits the cooling consumers at 20 °C. The combined DHC network can make sense when the temperature of the heating and cooling supply are closer together.
+This is because in the model, it does not make sense to cool the 40 °C warm heating return water down to the required 15 °C inlet temperature of the cooling demand and then heat the same water up again (to 80 °C) when it exits the cooling consumers at 20 °C. The combined DHC network can make sense when the temperatures of the heating and cooling supplies are closer together.
 For these model runs, it was found more beneficial to remove the connection between the cooling loop and the rest of the model.
-For the scenarios with conventional DH temperatures, the model therefore functions as two separate systems for district heating (with an inflow of surplus heat) and district cooling (with a free cooler and a chiller heat pump).